One of the most labour-intensive parts in managing a huge SEO account involves grouping keywords in categories that make sense.

 - Sessions — The number of clicks that a keyword has generated

-If you take sessions as your organizing dimension, then it allows you to track what are your high generating keywords and optimize them.
+If you take sessions as your organizing dimension, it allows you to track what your high-performing keywords are and optimize for them.
 For example, you can create a group with the keywords that generate more than 1.000 sessions (or at least 1% of overall SEO traffic), but are on the second page of results, so you can improve their position.

 - Google Ads — How is PPC influencing your organic traffic?